InlaidData/Pages/userstories.md

 			  1. Some melee combat system, including the ability to slash enemies from up close with swords or daggers.
 			  2. Some ranged combat system, including the ability to damage enemies from afar using bows or spells.

+<h3>2.1 Combat System</h3>

+As an average FromSoft fan, I enjoy overcoming the challenge of a difficult boss that can kill me in two hits if I don't play it smart.

+<b>Elaboration</b>:
+			  Users of this game should face challenging enemies that require thoughtful planning in order to defeat said enemy

+<b>Constraints</b>:
+			  Enemy difficulty is subjective.
+Given project scope and developer ability, it will be difficult coming up with enemies and enemy actions that are difficult but fair.

+<b>Effort Estimation</b>:
+			  30 person hours.

+<b>Acceptance Test</b>:
+			  Test to see if we have:
+			  1. Enemies that can preform in ways you would expect an enemy to.
+			  2. Ability to make enemies difficult based on aspects other than a large health bar.
+			  3. Have varied enemy types

+<h3>2.2 Combat System</h3>

+As an average RPG gamer, I enjoy being able to chose how I fight being able to have that fighting style be viable in the long run.

+<b>Elaboration</b>:
+			  Users of this game should be able to chose between magical projectiles, one-handed swords, daggers, etc. and be able to beat the game as easily with that weapon as any other weapon.

+<b>Constraints</b>:
+			  Enemy difficulty is subjective.
+Given project scope and developer ability, it will be difficult coming up with enemies and enemy actions that are difficult but fair.

+<b>Effort Estimation</b>:
+			  25 person hours.

+<b>Acceptance Test</b>:
+			  Test to see if we have:
+			  1. Different weapon types beyond ranged and melee.
+			  2. Different weapon types change gameplay in a small but meaningful way.
+			  3. Be able to pick and chose weapons and weapon types.

 <h3>3 Looting System</h3>